-- 5.1 Where provided for in the specific programme regulations, a master's degree may be awarded with honours where the student completes an independent research project of at least 40 points and fulfils the completion requirements within the normal time limit allowed. - 5.2 The award of honours will be made in classes: - 5.2.1 Honours (First Class) - 5.2.2 Honours (Second Class, First Division) - 5.2.3 Honours (Second Class, Second Division) - 5.3 In establishing the class of honours to be awarded, all grades for papers/thesis/ dissertation will be taken into account. - 5.4 Where the requirements for the degree have not been completed within the maximum allowable timeframe, a student will not normally be eligible for the award of honours without the prior approval of the University Postgraduate Board. - 5.5 A student will not be eligible for the award of honours where the examiners have required the resubmission of the thesis. - 5.6 The requirements for the award of honours are specified in the University Postgraduate Handbook. - 5.7 The University Postgraduate Board will consider all programme-specific requirements for the award of honours. - 5.8 The University Postgraduate Board, upon the recommendation of the examination board, decides the class of honours to be granted to a master's student.

-6 Distinction and Merit

-- 6.1 Where provided for in the specific programme regulations a master's degree may be awarded with distinction or merit where the student fulfils the completion requirements within the normal time limits. - 6.2 The degree will be awarded with distinction where overall achievement falls within the A grade range. - 6.3 The degree will be awarded with merit where overall achievement is a B+ grade. - 6.4 In establishing the award of distinction or merit all grades for papers will be taken into account.
+- 4.10.1 A copy of the edited text(s) or collection of artefacts, appropriate textual and explanatory annotations and a substantial introduction and critical commentary which sets the text(s) in the relevant historical, theoretical or critical context - 4.10.2 An excegesis set in its relevant theoretical, historical, critical or design context - 4.10.3 A permanent record of the creative work which is, where practicable, bound with the exegesis - 4.11 In circumstances where the research undertaken for a thesis or dissertation may have commercial sensitivity: - 4.11.1 The student and the supervisor(s) may, on application, be permitted by the University Postgraduate Board to treat all, or part, of the thesis or dissertation as a confidential document for such period as is deemed appropriate. - 4.11.2 In such cases access to the confidential material shall be restricted to the supervisor(s), student, examiner(s) and University staff who are involved in the examination and lodgement processes. - 4.11.3 The intellectual property policy of the University shall be followed. - 5 Honours - 5.1 Where provided for in the specific programme regulations, a master's degree may be awarded with honours where the student completes an independent research project of at least 40 points and fulfils the completion requirements within the normal time limit allowed. - 5.2 The award of honours will be made in classes: - 5.2.1 Honours (First Class) - 5.2.2 Honours (Second Class, First Division) - 5.2.3 Honours (Second Class, Second Division) - 5.3 In establishing the class of honours to be awarded, all grades for courses/thesis/ dissertation will be taken into account. - 5.4 Where the requirements for the degree have not been completed within the maximum allowable timeframe, a student will not normally be eligible for the award of honours without the prior approval of the University Postgraduate Board. - 5.5 A student will not be eligible for the award of honours where the examiners have required the resubmission of the thesis. - 5.6 The requirements for the award of honours are specified in the University Postgraduate Handbook. - 5.7 The University Postgraduate Board will consider all programme-specific requirements for the award of honours. - 5.8 The University Postgraduate Board, upon the recommendation of the assessment board, decides the class of honours to be granted to a master's student. - 6 Distinction and Merit - 6.1 Where provided for in the specific programme regulations a master's degree may be awarded with distinction or merit where the student fulfils the completion requirements within the normal time limits.

-- 6.5 Where the requirements for the degree have not been completed within the maximum allowable timeframe, a student will not normally be eligible for the award of distinction or merit without the prior approval of the examination board. - 6.6 The University Postgraduate Board, upon the recommendation of the examination board, decides the award of distinction or merit to be granted to a master's student
+- 6.2 The degree will be awarded with distinction where overall achievement falls within the A grade range. - 6.3 The degree will be awarded with merit where overall achievement is a B+ grade. - 6.4 In establishing the award of distinction or merit all grades for courses will be taken into account. - 6.5 Where the requirements for the degree have not been completed within the maximum allowable timeframe, a student will not normally be eligible for the award of distinction or merit without the prior approval of the assessment board. - 6.6 The University Postgraduate Board, upon the recommendation of the assessment board, decides the award of distinction or merit to be granted to a master's student.